Tyro-Inc/Tyro-Engine/README.md

 # What is Tyro Engine?
 ### Tyro Engine a Game Engine with all the basic features of a modern game engine in a simple and easy to use interface.

-### Tyro Engine teachs the basics of programming like variables, loops, functions, and more.
+### Tyro Engine teaches the basics of programming like variables, loops, functions, and more.
 <br>

 # Features